rajkrajpj/investor-dashboard/DEV_NOTES/PROJECT_STRUCTURE.md

     2. Investigate `src/app/payments/page.tsx` vs. the content of `src/app/dashboard/payments/`.
 Decide on one, remove the other, or clarify their distinct purposes.
 *   **Strategic Decisions:**
     1. Clearly define what `src/app/page.tsx` (the `/` route) represents for an authenticated user.
+        *   **Decision:** Option A selected.
+The `/` route will serve as the main landing/overview page for authenticated users.
+A `/login` page will be created, and middleware will manage authentication redirects.
     2. Implement robust authentication protection, likely using middleware for the `/dashboard` scope.

 This approach will lead to a cleaner, more maintainable, and logical routing structure for your internal application.